flyteorg/flyte/docs/source/gen/flytectl_delete_execution-queue-attribute.rst

       - buzz
       - lightyear

-Deletes execution queue attribute for a workflow
+Deletes execution queue attribute for a workflow.
-Here the command deletes the execution queue attributes for a workflow core.control_flow.run_merge_sort.merge_sort
+For the workflow 'core.control_flow.run_merge_sort.merge_sort', it is:

 ::